 During the term of this Project Agreement and for six (6) months thereafter, Client shall not (i) directly offer employment to, (ii) induce, (iii) solicit, (iv) entice, or (v) cause any person who is an employee, consultant or director of NAMSA (hereinafter “Person”), who has worked directly on this Project or other services associated with this Project Agreement, to leave NAMSA.
 The foregoing shall not be violated by (i) a general advertising not targeted to any such Person, or (ii) soliciting or hiring any Person whose employment with NAMSA has been terminated.

-This proposal or Project, will not be construed as exclusive and shall not limit Client from engaging the Services of any third party, which Services are equal or similar to the Services rendered hereunder by NAMSA.
-Similarly, nothing in this project or Proposal shall limit NAMSA from providing Services to any third party, including Services equal or similar to the Services rendered hereunder to Client.
+This proposal or Project Agreement, will not be construed as exclusive and shall not limit Client from engaging the Services of any third party, which Services are equal or similar to the Services rendered hereunder by NAMSA.
+Similarly, nothing in this Project Agreement or proposal shall limit NAMSA from providing Services to any third party, including Services equal or similar to the Services rendered hereunder to Client.

-Any dispute, controversy or claim (a “Dispute”) concerning or relating to this Project Agreement or any executed Project shall be resolved in the following manner:
+Any dispute, controversy or claim (a “Dispute”) concerning or relating to this Project Agreement shall be resolved in the following manner:

-14.1 Any Dispute shall first be submitted by the Parties in writing to a panel of two senior executives, (“Executives”) one appointed by NAMSA and one appointed by Client, who shall promptly meet and confer in an effort to resolve such Dispute.
-In the event the Executives are unable to resolve any Dispute within thirty (30) days after submission of the Dispute to them, and the Parties have not agreed to an extension of time within which a Dispute may be resolved, either Party may then refer such Dispute to arbitration in accordance with subsection 14.2, 14.3 and 14.4.
+15.1 Any Dispute shall first be submitted by the Parties in writing to a panel of 2 senior executives, (“Executives”) 1 appointed by NAMSA and 1 appointed by Client, who shall promptly meet and confer in an effort to resolve such Dispute.
+In the event the Executives are unable to resolve any Dispute within 30 days after submission of the Dispute to them, and the Parties have not agreed to an extension of time within which a Dispute may be resolved, either Party may then refer such Dispute to arbitration in accordance with subsection 15.2, 15.3 and 15.4.

-14.2 If the Parties have not been successful in resolving the Dispute through the process referred to in subsection 14.1, the Dispute shall be settled by binding arbitration in accordance with the then prevailing commercial arbitration rules of the American Arbitration Association.
-Arbitration shall be conducted before a single arbitrator selected from the AAA’s national roster of arbitrators.
+15.2 If the Parties have not been successful in resolving the Dispute through the process referred to in subsection 15.1, the Dispute shall be settled by binding arbitration in accordance with the then prevailing commercial arbitration rules of the American Arbitration Association.
+Arbitration shall be conducted before 3 arbitrator panel selected from the AAA’s national roster of arbitrators.
 The arbitration shall be held in the city and state where NAMSA has performed the Services for the Client, unless the Parties mutually agree to an alternative location.
 The arbitration shall be conducted in English.
 In rendering the award the arbitrator must apply the substantive law of the State of Ohio, without regard to Conflict of Laws principals.
-Under no circumstances shall the arbitrator award damages in excess of or inconsistent with the limitations contained in the “Limitation on Damages; Liability” section of this Project Agreement.
+Under no circumstances shall the arbitrator award damages in excess of or inconsistent with the limitations contained in the “Limitation on Damages; Liability” Section of this Project Agreement.
 Any court with jurisdiction shall enforce this provision and enter judgment on any award.
-The arbitration shall be held no more than eight (8) months from the selection of the arbitrator.
+The arbitration shall be held no more than 8 months from the selection of the arbitrator.
 If the arbitration is to be held in a country other than the United States, the arbitration shall be administered by the International Centre for Dispute Resolution in accordance with the International Arbitration Rules.